michaeldiguiseppi/java_curriculum_personal/Unit-2-Encapsulation/README.md

 - a public getter method that returns the name
 - a public setter method that sets the name to whatever is passed in

+Then update the `Encapsulation02` class to:

+- print out value of the name field using the getter
+- update the value using the setter
+- print out the value again

 ```
 javac -d bin Encapsulation02.java && java -cp bin galvanize.Encapsulation02
 ```